Design & Engineering Technology

 A.A. in Design Technology

-This degree emphasizes the knowledge and skills required for entry-level success in the architectural, civil, and mechanical engineering professions.
+This degree emphasizes the knowledge and skills required for entry level success in the architectural, civil, and mechanical engineering professions.
 These include graphic standards and practices, technical analysis and communication, material sciences, and the design and critique processes.
 In addition, projects include environmental (sustainable) design, product economics, and legal considerations.
 Current computer technologies and various design software for three dimensional modeling and two dimensional drafting are used throughout the program.
 Graphic documentation and a portfolio of work are created for each course.

-Catalog Date: January 1, 2021
+Catalog Date: January 1, 2025

 Degree Requirements